 - You want to add value to a home that you expect to sell in the next few years.

 - You want to improve your home’s energy efficiency.

 Partial replacement may be an option if the damage to your roof is limited to one side of the house.
 However, consider your long-term budget, as replacing your roof in phases will cost more than a complete replacement performed at once.
 There may also be some cosmetic complications, such as shingles not lining up correctly.

 DIY vs. Professional Replacement

 While you might be able to patch the occasional leak on your own, DIY roof replacement isn’t recommended.
-Roofing is a dangerous job, even on a single-story home, since you’re working on a slanted surface, usually at least 10 feet off the ground.
-Professional roofers have substantial training, and also have safety equipment for working on steep roofs.
+Roofing is a dangerous job, even on a single-story home, since you’re working on a slanted surface usually at least 10 feet off the ground.
+Professional roofers have substantial training, plus safety equipment for working on steep roofs.

 Roof replacement is a highly skilled job and one of the largest home improvement projects you’ll encounter.
 We don’t recommend attempting full or partial roof replacement on your own.
 Instead, hire a licensed roofing contractor with substantial experience in the industry.

 Although roof replacement is expensive, it’s not a good place to cut corners in your budget.
-Your roof protects the integrity of your home, and if you opt for cheap shingles or substandard installation, you might need a new roof sooner than you expect.
+Your roof protects your home’s integrity, and if you opt for cheap shingles or substandard installation, you might need a new roof sooner than you expect.